metal3d/goreorder/README.md

   -d, --diff            Make a diff instead of rewriting the file -f, --format string   Format tool to use (gofmt or goimports) (default "gofmt") -h, --help            help for reorder
   -o, --order strings   Order of the elements.
+You can omit some elements, they will be added at the end.
+                        There are 2 special values that are not part of the default order: "init" and "main".
+If you specify "init" or "main" in the order, they will be added placed where you put them and so they will not be included in "func".
+This to allow to have the init() function and the main() function at the top of the file.
+Or whatever you want.
-Omitting elements is allowed, the needed elements will be appended -r, --reorder-types   Reordering types in addition to methods -v, --verbose         Verbose output
+                        Allowed values are: main, init, const, var, interface, type, func -r, --reorder-types   Reordering types in addition to methods -v, --verbose         Verbose output
   -w, --write           Write result to (source) file instead of stdout